-Closely related is the notion of complexity avoidance, or complexity aversion-a universal and virtually undisputed engineering principle which puts a sizable premium on increased complexity, and is an inevitable complement to all the above concerns, too.427 It may be paraphrased loosely as: complex systems have complex and unpredictable side effects, and fail in superlinearly complex ways, requiring still more complex solutions; all of which makes them very undesirable for dynamic systems which ought to be reasoned about in terms of and which are subject to substantial division of labor and administrative control.428 The concern for complexity avoidance has been important, not only on general grounds of tractability and acceptability; also, complexity adds to the cost of making any progress at all, for it typically involves couplings which are difficult to unravel let alone change in a concerted way.429 While the Internet-even though it is made of simple pieces-has due to its sheer size alone come to exhibit considerable complexity along with the attendant side effects and ossification; there is thus a strong case for avoiding the addition of further complexity which would make the overall system still more complex.
+Closely related is the notion of complexity avoidance, or complexity aversion - a universal and virtually undisputed engineering principle which puts a sizable premium on increased complexity, and is an inevitable complement to all the above concerns, too.
+It may be paraphrased loosely as: complex systems have complex and unpredictable side effects, and fail in superlinearly complex ways, requiring still more complex solutions; all of which makes them very undesirable for dynamic systems which ought to be reasoned about in terms of and which are subject to substantial division of labor and administrative control.
+The concern for complexity avoidance has been important not only on general grounds of tractability and acceptability, it is also true that complexity adds to the cost of making any progress at all, for it typically involves couplings which are difficult to unravel let alone change in a concerted way.
+While the Internet-even though it is made of simple pieces-has due to its sheer size alone come to exhibit considerable complexity along with the attendant side effects and ossification; there is thus a strong case for avoiding the addition of further complexity which would make the overall system still more complex.

-If we accept that the set of principles just taxonomized - from classic end-to-end arguments to complexity aversion - suffices, by and large, to describe the architecture of the Internet and the placement of functions therein, we may consider the ways in which they relate to one another and the overall effects to which they combine by way of the following intermediate conclusions:
+If we accept that the set of principles just taxonomized - from classic end-to-end arguments to complexity aversion - suffices, by and large, to describe the architecture of the Internet and the placement of functions therein, we may consider the ways in which they relate to the one another by way of the following intermediate conclusions: